javierportillar/JsExercises/18_checkSta-End/readme.txt

-Checking if word begins and ends with a character
+Checking if word begins and ends with an specific character